Vogete/python-seatsurfing/README.md

-# Seatsurfing Python
+# python-seatsurfing

-A Python client library to interact with the Seatsurfing API.
+A Python client and library to interact with the Seatsurfing API.

 > [!IMPORTANT]
 > The library is a work in progress, not all functionality is available yet, or finalized.